smallrye/smallrye-graphql/docs/maven-plugin.md

 Configuration options
 =====================

 - `destination` - To override the default `target/generated/schema.graphql` destination

 - `includeDependencies` - Scan project’s dependencies for GraphQL model classes too.
-Off (false) by default.
+This is necessary if your GraphQL endpoint exposes classes that are not in the application's main module.
+Off (`false`) by default, because scanning a potentially large dependency tree slows down execution substantially.
+Usage of reactive types does not require turning this option on.

 - `includeDependenciesScopes` - If the above `includeDependencies` is true, you can control what scopes should be included.
 Default is `compile, system`

 - `includeDependenciesTypes` - If the above `includeDependencies` is true, you can control what types should be included.
 Default is `jar`

 - `includeScalars` - Include scalars in the schema.
 Default false.

 - `includeDirectives` - Include directives in the schema.
 Default false.

 - `includeSchemaDefinition` - Include the schema definition.
 Default false.

 - `includeIntrospectionTypes` - Include the introspection types in the schema.
 Default false.

 - `typeAutoNameStrategy` - Strategy for transforming class names into GraphQL type names.
-Valid values are `MergeInnerClass`, `Full` and `Default`.
+Valid values are `MergeInnerClass`, `Full` and`Default`.